EnrcDamn/EuclideanRhythms-p5js/README.md

 This implementation is based on the Bjorklund algorithm, which uses the same form of division of Euclid's algorithm in a binary structure.
 Bjorklund's algorithm was first introduced in nuclear physics for timing patterns in neutron accelerators, but then re-imagined by Toussaint to produce sequences of maximally even rhythms.

-It takes a number of steps (n) and finds the most even way to space pulses (k) within the window using only integers: if n is not evenly divisible by k, there will be two different durations between the evenly-spaced pulses.
+It takes a number of steps (n) and finds the most even way to space pulses (k) within the window using only integers: if n is not evenly divisible by k, there will be two different durations between the pulses.
 For example, k = 7 and n = 16 produces [ 1, 0, 0, 1, 0, 1, 0, 1, 0, 0, 1, 0, 1, 0, 1, 0 ].

 For the algorithm details, the reference is Bjorklund's paper ["The Theory of Rep-Rate Pattern Generation in the SNS Timing System"](https://www.semanticscholar.org/paper/The-Theory-of-Rep-Rate-Pattern-Generation-in-the-Bjorklund/c652d0a32895afc5d50b6527447824c31a553659) (where he provides C code).